Stina Baudin - The Sky Still Carries the Stories

 SOUNDSCAPE, in this work, is a collectivity of Black voices including adults and children and even the artist’s own voice.
 This chorus echoes the stories we pass on that carry our pasts, and the collectivity of the stars, and the collectivity of Black people who may have worked, laughed, slept, cooked, ate and sang together at this barn.

-À PROPOS DE STINA BAUDIN
+About STINA BAUDIN

-L’artiste souhaite remercier Markus Floats, Yaniya Lee, Christina Mills, Gaïa Mills-Péan, Zoë Mills-Péan, Nura Ali, Henry Ali Scrivens, Sandeep Badwall, Mohinder Badwall, Cell Gamez, Coco Courtney, Jumall Mortimer.
+Markus Floats, Yaniya Lee, Christina Mills, Gaïa Mills-Péan, Zoë Mills-Péan, Nura Ali, Henry Ali Scrivens, Sandeep Badwall, Mohinder Badwall, Cell Gamez, Coco Courtney, Jumall Mortimer.